make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [MakeItBetterSAGL](https://github.com/MakeItBetterSAGL) for assisting with support for Sonnenkonig ECO 700 heaters.
 - [aver-ua](https://github.com/aver-ua) for assisting with support for Tongou QCB2-WB circuit breakers.
 - [Sh4r0](https://github.com/Sh4r0) for assisting with support for Tesvor S6 vacuums.
+- [wholly1971](https://github.com/wholly1971) for assisting with support for Madimack Eco pool heatpumps.